-Note: Checkpoint can be added from ‘flow.c’ file or ‘registrations.spec’ file of script.
-If the user adds checkpoint from ‘flow.c’ then it is also added in ‘registrations.spec’.
-Make sure that checkpoints are added in ‘registrations.spec’ file of the recorded script.
+Note: Checkpoint can be added from ‘flow.c’ file or the ‘registrations.spec’ file of the script.
+If the user adds a checkpoint from ‘flow.c’ then it is also added in ‘registrations.spec’.
+Make sure that checkpoints are added in the ‘registrations.spec’ file of the recorded script.

 Add Checkpoints in Script

 - Open c/registrations.spec file of script.
 Right-click on the right pane of the file then go to Insert > Checkpoint.

 - Click Add.
 This displays the Add Checkpoint Parameter window.

 4. Provide required inputs (described later) in this window.

 5. Click OK and then Close.
 An API is called inside the ‘spec’ file as below:

 This is to search for unique content of a page in string format.
 For verification, the user can provide a user-defined message with ‘pass’ or ‘fail’ status for that page after content verification is done (execution of that page by Testrun).
 The user can verify this from Event Log with status CVFail or the detail status of cvfail in Event.log file of respective TEST RUN directory with the user-specified message given in the checkpoint parameter UI.
 The user can customize the execution of a page of a script using checkpoint by making fail or pass with text found or not found options present inside the checkpoint parameter dialog box.
 The user also can affect the execution of other pages by using the available Action option, choosing to continue on page error and stop on page error.

 - Search for Specific Text: Text-string that is to be searched for in the received response.